-**This ARC was provided by Harper Voyager in exchange for an honest review**
+Thank you to Harper Voyager for providing this ARC in exchange for an honest review!

 “THE CAVER AGREES TO SURRENDER BODILY AUTONOMY TO THE EXPEDITION TEAM FOR THE DURATION OF THE EXPEDITION PERIOD, IN ORDER TO FACILITATE THE SMOOTHER OPERATION OF THE EXPEDITION AND TO PROTECT THE CAVER’S WELL-BEING.
 AT THE EXPEDITION TEAM’S DISCRETION, THE EXPEDITION TEAM MAY PERFORM THE FOLLOWING NONEXCLUSIVE TASKS: